And it’s because most companies are finally arriving to the conclusion that effective digital marketing is vital to a brand’s success.

 Digital marketing is constantly evolving.
 Nothing ever remains static – online consumer behaviour changes constantly, algorithms get altered all the time, last year’s SEO best practices become this year’s worst, and so forth.
 Trying to keep your finger on the pulse in an industry that is so incredibly dynamic is a challenge second to none.

 Here’s the thing though.
-Keeping abreast of current fads and trends is the critical basis upon which digital agencies are built – and they have a team of experts who possess the necessary know-how to recognise and act on the ever-shifting ebbs and flows that make digital marketing what it is.
+Keeping abreast of current fads and trends is the critical basis upon which a digital agencies are built – and they have a team of experts who possess the necessary know-how to recognise and act on the ever-shifting ebbs and flows that make digital marketing what it is.

 So what you need to establish is whether an in-house team could ever acquire the wealth of knowledge needed to perform your company’s digital marketing function in its entirety – and at the same pace and with the same efficiency that a digital agency does.
 While not impossible, it will take continual training and learning so as to keep your team sharp.

 The cost of in-house digital marketers is often higher than what a business normally anticipates.
-Inevitably, no one person can fulfil the entire digital marketing role and the cost of hiring and training a team of digital marketing experts can far exceed that of outsourcing this function to an agency who already has the digital expertise you may need.
+Inevitably, no one person can fulfil the entire digital marketing role and the cost of hiring and training a team of digital marketing experts can far exceed that of outsourcing this function to a digital agency who already has the digital expertise you may need.

 Aside from salaries, you also have the cost of advanced tools needed to not only run effective digital marketing campaigns but that also allow you to analyse the results of those campaigns to calculate ROI for your business.
 These tools can often be unaffordable for smaller companies with minimum budgets - whereas agencies already have access to them - meaning by outsourcing the function, financial burden stands to be eased.